-Can you really make hundreds of dollars a day (and sometimes up to $2,000 a day) with it?
+Can you make hundreds of dollars with it daily (sometimes up to $2,000)?
 If so, is there a catch that comes with it?
-You may have a lot of questions in your mind right now.
-Today, we shall explore this multi-level marketing opportunity in great detail.
+You may have a lot of questions on your mind right now.
+Today, we shall explore this multi-level marketing (MLM) opportunity in detail.

-If you’ve come across the multi-level marketing platform, you may be wondering if it’s a legit one or a scam you should stay away from.
-It always pays to do some research since it can help you find legitimate opportunities that don’t disappoint and avoid online scams.
+If you’ve encountered a multi-level marketing platform, you may wonder if it’s legit or a scam you should avoid.
+It always pays to research since it can help you find legitimate opportunities that don’t disappoint and avoid online scams.

 What Is Easy1Up?

-Easy1Up (easy1up.com) claims to be an online marketing platform that can help you get up to speed as an internet marketer.
-It says you can build your own profitable online business with them even if you’re a complete beginner.
+Easy1Up (easy1up.com) claims to be an online network marketing company that can help you get up to speed as an internet marketer.
+It says you can build a profitable online business with them even if you’re a beginner.

 Source: Easy 1Up website

-They offer various training programs, and to sell one of them (let’s say the one that costs $50), you must purchase it yourself.
+They offer various training programs related to internet marketing, and to sell one (let’s say the one that costs $50), you must purchase it yourself.
 Without being an actual buyer, you cannot actively promote it.
 In a nutshell, you’ll re-sell the exact make-money online video training to others.